 Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 Are you ready to enhance your taste buds with Filipino dishes, like those of Amber?
 Have you ever tasted Mike Bihon Guisado, a Filipino stir-fried food containing both egg noodles and rice noodles?
-Like many Pancit dishes, the Mike noodles are a sort of egg noodle, thicker in size while Bihon, the thinner one, are similar to rice noodles.
+Like many Pancit dishes, the Mike noodles are a sort of egg noodle, thicker in size, while Bihon, the thinner one, is similar to rice noodles.

 This fabulous mixture of meat and veggies with seafood can elevate your taste for a midday snack.
-It may also serve as a filling dish if you meet friends for lunch or have the craving to eat full.
-So if you are about to look for a Filipino and savoury dish this article is for you.
+It may also serve as a filling dish if you meet friends for lunch or have the craving to eat a full meal.
+So if you are about to look for a Filipino and savoury dish, this article is for you.

 How to Cook Miki Bihon Guisado?